NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Fan Object Type

 This alpha field contains the identifying type of supply air fan specified for the unitary system.
-Fan type must be **Fan:OnOff,** **Fan:ConstantVolume, or Fan:VariableVolume**.
+Fan type must be **Fan:OnOff,** **Fan:ConstantVolume, Fan:VariableVolume, or Fan:ComponentModel**.
 Fan:ConstantVolume is used when the Supply Air Fan Operating Mode Schedule values are never 0 and the fan operates continuously.
 Fan:OnOff is used when the fan cycles on and off with the cooling or heating coil (i.e. Supply Air Fan Operating Mode Schedule values are at times 0).
 Fan:VariableVolume is used for variable air volume systems or multi- or variable-speed coils.
+The Fan:ComponentModel may be used in place of any of these fan types to more accurately represent fan performance.

 #### Field: Supply Fan Name